-Lothian Pension Fund ("the Fund")
+Lothian Pension Fund ("the Fund") Actuarial Statement for 2014/15

 This statement has been prepared in accordance with Regulation 31A(1)(d) of the Local Government Pension Scheme (Scotland) (Administration) Regulations 2008, and Chapter 6 of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the UK 2014/15.
 It has been prepared at the request of the Administering Authority of the Fund for the purpose of complying with the aforementioned regulation.